Step 1: Smart Design

 Grid-tied solar photovoltaic (PV) panels currently provide a cost-effective form of renewable energy for an energy efficient home.
 They can power all the energy needs of a home including lighting, heating and cooling systems, appliances and hot water.
 However, they are the most expensive component of an energy efficient home and strategies for reducing or mitigating those costs are important to consider.
-This is an option that we have provided customers and in combination with all the other options above we have seen homes that obtain a net zero performance level.
+This is an option we provide customers in combination with all the other options above in order to obtain a net zero performance level.

 Step 10: Confirmation through Testing

 Over the years we have backed up our designs thru testing and monitoring.
 One of the most critical tests we can do is blower door testing.
 This test measures how well the home has been air sealed.
 We have homes that have been tested by certified technicians that pulled numbers as low as .5 ACH.
-In Texas must municipalities require a 3 ACH or better (lower number is better).
-We also have collected HVAC energy usage on many of our designs in order to improve our designs and help in designing the most cost-effective solutions for our customers.
+In Texas, most municipalities require a 3 ACH or better (lower number is better).
+We also have collected HVAC energy usage on many of our designs in order to improve and help with designing the most cost-effective solutions for our customers.